Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Methodological Theory

-If interference exists, then individual $i$ instead has POs $\{ Y^{11}_i, Y^{10}_i, Y^{01}_i, Y^{00}_i \}$, where $Y^{s_i s_{i'}}_i$ denotes the potential outcome if individual $i$ receives treatment $s_i$ while individual $i'$ receives treatment $s_{i'}$.
-Likewise holds for individual $i'$.
-Causal consistency in this case is defined as $Y = \sum_{\{ s_i, s_{i'} \}} Y^{s_i s_{i'}} I ( X_i = s_i, X_{i'} = s_{i'} )$, with shorthand $Y = Y^{X_i X_{i'}}$.
 These studies require careful characterization, selection, and estimation of the relevant estimand \cite{2008_hudgens_halloran}.
-We will see that autocorrelation and treatment carryover from past periods generate serial interference in single-person crossover studies; i.e., what Wang, 2021\cite{2021_wang}, calls \lq\lq temporal interference".
+In Subsection \ref{subsec:apte}, we will see that autocorrelation and treatment carryover from past periods generate serial interference in single-person crossover studies.
+Wang (2021) \cite{2021_wang} and Liang and Recht (2023) \cite{2023-liang-recht} call the latter \lq\lq temporal interference".

-A fifth condition that is often overlooked but is important for establishing effect transportability (i.e., generalization of a treatment effect to a non-experimental setting) is called {\sl distributional stability} \cite{2002_dawid, 2005_dawid_didelez, 2010_dawid_didelez, 2012_eichler} or {\sl invariance} \cite{2020_buhlmann}.
-Invariance holds if the distribution of the outcome conditional on some subset of predictors does not change across all possible environments or intervention regimes (e.g., randomized vs. observed). \cite{2018_daza} called the special case wherein randomization status neither affects the outcome nor is affected by any confounders {\sl randomization invariance}.
+A third assumption that is often overlooked but is important for establishing effect transportability (i.e., generalization of a treatment effect to a non-experimental setting) is called {\sl distributional stability} \cite{2002_dawid, 2005_dawid_didelez, 2010_dawid_didelez, 2012_eichler} or {\sl invariance} \cite{2020_buhlmann}.
+Invariance holds if the distribution of the outcome conditional on some subset of predictors does not change across all possible environments or intervention regimes (e.g., randomized vs. observed).
+Daza (2018) \cite{2018_daza} called the special case wherein randomization status neither affects the outcome nor depends on any confounders \lq\lq randomization invariance" (see Subsection \ref{subsec:g-formula}).

-If randomization invariance holds, then randomization status is an instrumental variable that satisfies the exclusion restriction.
-That is, randomization status is associated with the exposure, but not with any confounders, the outcome, or variation in the outcome not explained by the exposure or confounders.
-Neto et al (2016, 2017) \cite{2016_neto_etal, 2017_neto_etal} exploited this property of randomization to try to estimate single-person crossover personalized average causal effects.